fortedigital/ContentfulSchema/README.md

 [ContentType("author")]
+[ContentTypeDisplayField(nameof(FamilyName))]
 public class Author
 {
     public string GivenName { get; set; }

-    [ContentTypeDisplayField]
     public string FamilyName { get; set; }
 }
 ```

-`ContentTypeDisplayField` attribute is used to mark a property that will be used as an `Display Field` in Contentful.
+`ContentTypeDisplayField` attribute is used to mark a property that will be used as a `Display Field` in Contentful.
+If not set the first property of a type will be used as a `Display Field`.
-Only one field for a given content type should be decorated with this attribute.

 Then in `Startup` file run content synchronization: